TropicalAssets

 What is CONFOTUR?+

-A tourism-incentive law that can exempt the 3% transfer tax and property tax (IPI) for up to 15 years on qualifying developments.
+A tourism-incentive law that can exempt the 3% transfer tax and the annual property tax (IPI) for up to 15 years on qualifying developments.
+The benefit goes to the first buyer of a certified unit.